terminological/r6-generator-docs/cran-comments.md

 ## R CMD check results
 # TODO: insert R CMD check results here before submission

-## CRAN note justifications
+## CRAN warnings justifications

-* mvnw, mvnw.cmd, and pom.xml are necessary for compilation of java files from source, if the JAR files are >5Mb and too big to fit on CRAN.
+* mvnw, mvnw.cmd, and pom.xml are required to allow compilation of java files from source, which is required if the pre-compiled JAR files are >5Mb and too big to fit on CRAN.

+## CRAN notes justifications

 * R6 is a build time dependency.
 * This is a new release.